 The agreement of the parties is then written up and submitted to the court.
 A final judgment is granted based upon those terms.

 That means a court cannot finalize a divorce until the 61st day after an Original Petition for Divorce was filed.
-The 60 days provide ample time for the parties to come to an agreement and ensure that their agreement is accurately reflected in an Agreed Final Decree of Divorce.
+The 60 days provide ample time for the parties to come to an agreement and ensure that their agreement is accurately reflected in a Texas Agreed Final Decree of Divorce.

 Maybe.
 Here are some questions to ask yourself:

 - Do I trust my spouse?